 - Reduction in travel trends around: Single day trips / Internal travel / Last minute trips

-- Additional pre trip approval (including approval by online booking)
+- Additional pre-trip approval (including online booking tools)

 - Assess repatriation possibilities

 What your travel policy should consider right now

 - Expense guidance: Update your corporate travel policy to address expense guidance for tests, PPE, vaccinations and travel safety requirements.